sunyatin/qna/README.md

 # &#19918; <img align="right" width="300" src="https://github.com/sunyatin/qna/blob/main/archives/model.png">

 This repository contains all scripts and files to reproduce the results presented in the study "*Questioning Neanderthal admixture*" (doi: https://doi.org/10.1101/2023.04.05.535686).
-The data[^1] are contained in another repository named [qna_data](https://github.com/sunyatin/qna_data).
 This repository also contains the [`demes`](https://popsim-consortium.github.io/demes-spec-docs/main/introduction.html)-formatted encoding of the twenty accepted scenarios from the introduced structured model.
 Scripts can also be used to perform novel simulations or inference.
+The data[^1] are contained in another repository named [qna_data](https://github.com/sunyatin/qna_data).

 ## Layout

 ```
 archives/			   # contains the accepted demographic models, the observed statistics and the list of accepted runs
 bin/					# external binaries
 param_files/			# parameter files for various types of analyses
 scripts/				# all custom python3 scripts
-scripts_slurm/				# bash scripts for computations run on SLURM
+scripts_slurm	 	  # bash scripts for computations run on SLURM

 ./
 	general.sh 	  	 # general pipeline to simulate genetic data and calculate statistics
 	further.sh			# further simulations/analyses for robustness assessment (cf. Supplementary Materials)
 	analyses.R			# R script for final statistical analyses (run selection, model comparison) and plotting

 	bo_1k5f.est 		  # structured model with prior parameter distributions
 	published.est		 # prior distribution on mutation rates for published model simulations
 ```

 Note that all relevant information can be found in the README files of each respective directory.
 The `archives/` directory contains the [`demes`](https://popsim-consortium.github.io/demes-spec-docs/main/introduction.html)-formatted histories, observed statistics.

-The `general.sh` file contains the pipeline to simulate genetic data[^1] (incl. aDNA) and compute genetic summary statistics.
-Note that if you want to re-run all the pipeline from scratch, you'll need to perform the run selection analysis (within `analyses.R`) after simulating the *n* data from the  parameter prior distributions (first entry of the `general.sh` script).
+> The `general.sh` file contains the full pipeline to simulate genetic data (incl. aDNA) and to compute genetic summary statistics.
+If you want to re-run the pipeline from scratch, you must perform the run selection analysis (within `analyses.R`) after simulating the *n* data from the  parameter prior distributions (see the first entry of the `general.sh` script).

 # Setup